 TRANSLATION: All of the above-mentioned incarnations are either plenary portions or portions of the plenary portions of the Lord, but Lord Sri Krishna is the original Personality of Godhead.
 All of them appear on planets whenever there is a disturbance created by the atheists.
 The Lord incarnates to protect the theists.

 One more mystery of Srimad Bhagavatam is its name itself.
-If Bhagavatam was only about the pastimes of Lord Krishna, why did Vyasa deva named it Srimad Bhagavatam or Srimad Bhagavat?
+If Bhagavatam was only about the pastimes of Lord Krishna, why did Vyasa deva name it Srimad Bhagavatam or Srimad Bhagavat, and not Krishna purana, Govind purana, etc?
 The word Bhagavat synonymizes with Bhagavan, or the Supreme Personality of Godhead.
 There are many more mysteries but almost all of them are answered in Srimad Bhagavatam.

 However, there is one mystery of Srimad Bhagavatam that the readers hardly notice.
 The fact that they hardly notice it is in itself is another mystery, but the real biggest mystery is Srimati Radha, or Radharani.